Last will and testament of Adolf Hitler: Rhetorical self-stylization

+Leipzig mayor's self-inflicted death, denouncing it as cowardice and "flight from responsibility"—was not lost on those in a position to evaluate it directly.
+Helmuth Weidling, the combat commandant responsible for the defense of Berlin, released his soldiers from their oath immediately upon receiving news of Hitler's death, stating: "On 30 April 1945 the Führer took his own life and thereby abandoned those of us who had sworn loyalty to him."

 History of the documents

 Three messengers were assigned to take the will and political testament out of the besieged Führerbunker to ensure their presence for posterity.
 The first messenger was deputy press attaché Heinz Lorenz.
 He was arrested by the British while travelling under an alias as a journalist from Luxembourg.
 He revealed the existence of two more copies and messengers: Willy Johannmeyer, Hitler's army adjutant, and Bormann's adjutant SS-Standartenführer Wilhelm Zander.
 Zander was using the pseudonym "Friedrich Wilhelm Paustin" to travel, and was shortly apprehended along with Johannmeyer in the American zone of occupation.
 Thus, two copies of the papers ended up in American hands, and one set in British hands.
 The texts of the documents were published widely in the American and British press by January 1946 but British Foreign Secretary, Ernest Bevin, considered restricting access to these documents.
 He feared they might become cult objects among the Germans.
 Since they were public knowledge already, the Americans did not share these concerns but nonetheless agreed to refrain from further publication of them.
 Hitler's testament and his marriage certificate were presented to US President Harry S. Truman.
 One set was placed on public display at the National Archives in Washington for several years.

+Herman Rothman, who had fled Germany as a persecuted Jew in 1939 and fought against the Nazi regime as a British soldier, discovered the originals of both Hitler testaments sewn into the jacket of Lorenz during interrogations of German prisoners of war.
+He was assigned to translate them into English under the strictest secrecy.
+His account of the discovery, along with the testimony of police guard Hermann Karnau as an eyewitness to events in the Führerbunker, was published in 2009.
+Three pages of one original are displayed at the Imperial War Museum in London, including the first page containing the dismissals and the final page bearing the witnesses' signatures.
+The copy transported by Zander is held at the National Archives in Washington, D.C.

 Hitler's original last will and testament is currently housed in the security vault of the National Archives at College Park in Maryland.
 (Note: A three-part article chronicling how the documents came into the possession of the Allies can be found at the National Archives' webpage.)